What is Consciousness

 improvised scale for 'quantified' Consciousness, as far as this phenomenon is

-related brain activity.
+related to brain activity.

 Seen from an evolutionary perspective consciousness is a mystery.
 World history